 - Reinstall and tighten the brass bolt by hand.
 Operate the convertible top two to three times.

 - Recheck the convertible top fluid level by looking at the side of the translucent reservoir.
 Add convertible top fluid as needed.
 The level will drop as you operate the top a couple of times.
-After a couple of top open/close operations, the air should be removed from the cylinders, at which point you shouldn’t be losing any more fluid unless there is a leak present.
+After a couple of top open/close operations, the air should be removed from the cylinders, at which point you shouldn’t lose any more fluid unless there is a leak.

 Do I need to bleed the lines?